abhijeet007rocks8/Dev-Scripts/Python/Blood Donor Management System/readme.md

 # APPROACH

-I have used MySQL Python connecter in order connect the python program with back-enddatabase.To connect with MySQL in  python  weneed  to  give  Host  Name,
+I have used MySQL Python connecter in order connect the python program with back-enddatabase.
-Username  MySQL  server  and  Password  of MySQL  server.
-With  the  help of  MySQL queries,we  have createda  table  called “donordetails”and then divided it into functions.In this project we have used 5 functions.
+To connect with MySQL in  python  weneed  to  give  Host  Name, Username  MySQL  server  and  Password  of MySQL  server.
+With  the  help of  MySQL queries, I have createda  table  called “donordetails” and then divided it into functions.
 They are:
 1.donordetails ()
 2. EnterDonorDetails()